Sebastopol Arts & Culture

 Concerts in the plaza, open artist studios, and numerous art events and performances throughout the year make it evident that the western Sonoma County town of Sebastopol loves music and art.

 For example, the Sebastopol Center for the Arts (282 S. High St., Sebastopol, 707-829-4797) is a grassroots center for the visual, performing, and literary arts.
-Its two galleries display work by local, regional, and nationally recognized artists in juried, invitational, and curated shows.
+Its three galleries display work by local, regional, and nationally recognized artists in juried, invitational, and curated shows.

 The SCA sponsors two studio tours each year — Art at the Source in the west county area each spring, and Sonoma County Art Trails countywide each fall.
 Musical performances at the center include jazz, cabaret, classical, and more by renowned musicians, and the monthly Casual Concerts highlight local performers.

 Nothing could be further from the truth.
 The dining scene in Sebastopol is as eclectic as it is acclaimed.
 Sure, eateries stay true to their garden-to-table roots, but these chefs know they are dishing it up to avid local foodies.

 Looking for good sushi?
 It's here.
 What about a down-home diner?
 Yep, got that.
 Mexican fare so authentic that it makes jalapeños pop?
 Sí.

 Next up: the allure of shopping on vacation.
 Enjoy the thrill of the hunt for a bargain; for the crafty little bag that's one of a kind; for the watercolor that's so delightful it sang to you from the wall of the gallery.
 Sebastopol has all that and more.

 Boutiques entice travelers.
 Fall under their spell and you'll find you've done all your holiday shopping for the next two years.
 And that's just on Main Street, which features unique shops with crafts, health food, clothing, books, housewares, and toys, as well as restaurants, pubs, New Age stores, and art galleries.